 Eurovision is broadcast on TV in Australia and around the world in May every year.
 There are three parts to the broadcast: the first semi-final, the second semi-final, and the grand finale.

-Things changed drastically in 2015.
-For the 60th anniversary broadcast with the theme ‘Building Bridges’, Australia was invited to compete for the first time, with representative Guy Sebastian heading straight to the finals and making it to the top 10.
+But things changed drastically in 2015.
+For the 60th anniversary broadcast with the theme “Building Bridges”, Australia was invited to compete for the first time, with representative Guy Sebastian heading straight to the finals and making it to the top 10.

 Since then, Australia has been competing every year, and our participation has been confirmed until 2023.

 Australia has been an eligible competing country in Eurovision since 2015.
-Out of the five times Australia has competed, Australian contestants have made it to finals every single time and to the top ten four times.
+Australia has made it to the top 10 five times in the last 10 years, including a second-place finish in 2016.

 2015